Table of Contents

 One use of "can" in English is to ask for permission, as in, "Can I go to the bathroom?"
 Of course, your snobby English grammar teacher might have sneered when you asked this, and responded, "I don't know, can you?"
 Even though traditionally, "May I go to the bathroom?" would be the "correct" way to ask this question, people use "can" all the time in this context.

-However, in Japanese, the potential form is limited to talking about abilities, so if you said,「トイレに行ける？」it would literally mean, "Am I able to go to the bathroom?"
+However, in Japanese, the potential form is not used for asking for a permission so if you said, トイレに行ける？, it would literally mean, "Am I able to go to the bathroom?," or "Are you able to go to the bathroom?"
 Clearly not what you mean to say, right?

 Let's break this down even more with another example.
 You and your friend are drinking at a bar.
 As usual, indecisive-you is regretting your order.
 You should've just ordered the same drink as your friend since hers looks so much better!
 To ask if you can have a sip of your friend's drink, you might say: